cakarlen/Projects/README.md

 # Projects

-This repo will include scripts that I have used in the past or currerntly to make my life easier.
+This repo will include scripts that I have used in the past or currently to make my life easier.